sokolhessnerlab/cap/preprocessing/README.md

-# CAP code files
+# CAP preprocessing files
 Brief description of each file in this directory listed below

-Any files added to the "code" folder should be included in this list along with the relative link (./) of that file
+Any files added to the "preprocessing" folder should be included in this list along with the relative link (./) of that file

 ## 1. [AXcleanData.R](./AXcleanData.R)
 -   imports the large raw AX .csv file (combinedRawData/AXall.csv) and removes, renames and reformats columns so that data is basically ready for analysis